-The application procedure of NEET 2017 is over.
-The correction procedure of NEET 2017 Application Form has started from March 7, 2017.
-It is a one time opportunity where the candidates can rectify their mistakes in NEET 2017 Application Form.
-The correction window will close on March 12, 2017.
-Also, the candidates can submit their complaints related to NEET 2017 Application Form.
-Central Board of Secondary Education (CBSE) will open the NEET 2017 Correction window in second week of March 2017.
-The last date to fill and submit the NEET 2017 application form was March 1, 2017.
-The Aadhar Card was mandatory to fill and submit the NEET 2017 Application form.
+The application procedure of NEET 2017 is over, the last date to fill and submit the application form was April 5, 2017.
+The correction procedure of NEET 2017 Application form was available from March 7 to 12, 2017.
+It was a one time opportunity where the candidates could rectify their mistakes in NEET 2017 Application Form.
+Also, the candidates were provided the opportunity to submit their complaints related to NEET 2017 Application Form.
+From this session, the Aadhar Card was mandatory to fill and submit the NEET 2017 Application form.
 Any applicant who fails to fulfil the required eligibility criteria will be disqualified from the admission process.
 Failure to fill the application form will disqualify the applicant from participating in the examination.

 Steps to Fill the NEET Application Form